KQM-git/TCL/characters/anemo/xiao.md

 {% tab title="Ascension 1" %}
 ### Conqueror of Evil: Tamer of Demons

-While under the effects of Bane of All Evil, all DMG dealt by Xiao is increased by 5%.
+While under the effects of **Bane of All Evil**, all DMG dealt by Xiao is increased by 5%.
 DMG is increased by an additional 5% for every 3s the ability persists.
 The maximum DMG Bonus is 25%
 {% endtab %}

 {% tab title="Ascension 4" %}
 ### Dissolution Eon: Heaven Fall

-Using Lemniscatic Wind Cycling increases the DMG of subsequent uses of Lemniscatic Wind Cycling by 15%.
+Using **Lemniscatic Wind Cycling** increases the DMG of subsequent uses of **Lemniscatic Wind Cycling** by 15%.
 This effect lasts for 7s and has a maximum of 3 stacks.
 Gaining a new stack refreshes the duration of this effect.
 {% endtab %}
 {% endtabs %}